 1. Observe Your User in Real-World Scenarios

-Furthermore this can help you be proactive in helping your customer instead of reactive.
-And even when it’s reactive, you will have an context on customer issue by watching their sessions that helps to provide a better experience for the users.
+Furthermore, this can help you be proactive in helping your customer instead of being reactive.
+And even when it’s reactive, you will have a context on customer issues by watching their sessions that help to provide a better experience for the users.

-2. See How Your App Looks in Different Devices
+2. See How Your App Looks at Different Devices

-Session replay allows you to see how your app looks like on various devices and whether or not your app displays and functions correctly.
+Session replay allows you to see what your app looks like on various devices and whether or not your app displays and functions correctly.

 3. Study How Your App Is Used by Various User Segments

 Session replay technology allows you to segment and filter sessions based on country, app-version, OS, etc.

 This allows you to further analyze how segments of users respond to your app, and design content that is useful and accessible to them.